corona-school/backend/TESTING_GUIDE.md

 ### Running the tests
 Only tests which are located within the `/tests` directory and have the file ending `.test.js` are executed.
-All these tests are automatically executed when pushing to a remote branch using Github Actions.
+All these tests are automatically executed using Github Actions when pushing to a remote branch.
 The tests can also be executed locally using `npm run test`.